 - If a dog knocks a bar down, wait until the run is finished before putting it back on the jump.
 The exception is if the bar poses a danger to the dog.
 In this case wait until the dog is out of the way, then quickly grab the bar and take it with you.
 Replace the bar when the run finishes.

-- Also keep an eye on the chute and tunnels if they are in your area.
-If the chute is tangled straighten it.
+- Also keep an eye on the tunnels if they are in your area.
 If the tunnels bulge out, kick them back into shape.
 You do not have to do this after every run.